 Andrejus Trofimovas: In general, the companies of Aventus Group operate smoothly in all countries.
 It is important to mention that a pandemic crisis is not just a pandemic that has a corresponding impact on the economies of all countries and specific businesses.
 In addition to the pandemic, many other reasons affect business in one way or another.
 For example, regulation or the political environment.

 The regulation on lending business in Poland has been changed this year.
 However, this was no challenge for the Aventus Group at all – we have been preparing for these changes for a long time and have adapted our business accordingly.
-The profitability of Polish companies has slightly decreased, but still Poland is a very successful market for us.
+The profitability of Polish companies has slightly decreased, but Poland is still a very successful market for us.

 We see that the lending business is shrinking more and more in many countries of the European Union, so countries outside the European Union still have great potential for developing the lending business.

 In September this year, the Aventus Group reached a new milestone – the group becomes one of the biggest alternative finance groups in the EU by employing a team of 1000 members.
-What does such a big team mean to you and how to effectively manage such a large business family?
+What does such a big team mean to you, and how to effectively manage such a large business family?

 What are the key goals and business directions for the Aventus Group for the coming six months?